Disclaimer

 4. Data points that can be used

-While showcasing the impact and value pharmacovigilance creates, the easiest data points is volumes i.e. how adverse events are received and processes (ICSR volumes), submission compliance ( timelines met to submit to each health authority) how many aggregate reports processed ( PSUR, DSUR, PADERs), how many articles reviews, how many data sources screened for signals, number of signal identified and validated.
+While showcasing the impact and value pharmacovigilance creates, the easiest data points is volumes i.e. how adverse events are received and processes (ICSR volumes), submission compliance ( timelines met to submit to each health authority) how many aggregate reports processed ( PSUR, DSUR, PADERs), how many articles reviews, how many data sources screened for signals, number of signals identified and validated.

 Written by: